rajveer-21/metal/README.md

 # METAL
-A custom made interpreter in Java inspired by Robert Nystorm.
+A custom made interpreter in Java inspired by Robert Nystorm and The Dragon Book.

 # GUI of the interpreter